The views expressed by the host on this program, documented to be almost always right, 99.8% of the time it's Friday.

 Look at all these CNN people who know what I'm doing on this program.

-You know that how odd that is?
+You know how odd that is?

 Most of these people, they never listen here.

-But there was here's John Berman.
+But there was, here's John Berman.

-We still have the ban on MSNBC, so I don't know what they're saying, but these CNN people, I mean, they must be following this.
+And for a couple of three weeks now, these CNN people, at least, we still have the ban on MSNBC, so I don't know what they're saying, but these CNN people, I mean, they must be following this.

 I wonder why.